Project

 Actions #14

-Updated by Janos Matya almost 7 years ago
+Updated by Janos Matya about 7 years ago

 The problem is that the api returns 5xx on a Java issue (the ugly way heapdumping) and also on queue full.